ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

   |ABC-0123-XYZ   |collector number |ABC-0          |123       |-XYZ     |The integer component will NOT retain leading zeroes.
 See next row.|
   |ABC-0123-XYZ   |collector number |ABC-0123-XYZ   |`NULL`      |`NULL`     |It may not be worthwhile to try to separate a cryptic "integer component," especially if the number is not part of a large series|

+## ID Issued By

+ID Issued By is the Agent issuing the identifier.

+## ID Assigned By

+ID Assigned By is the Agent issuing the identifier.
+Note that some identifiers my be assigned by bot agents, and these should receive extra scrutiny.

 ## ID References

 ID References is a [controlled vocabulary](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctid_references)